drcampbell1/Teaching-data/Readme.md

 ### Where can I get help with R/RStudio?

-I hope this module find that you want to build your skills, there are lots of resources for using R and RStudio.
+If you want to build your skills, there are lots of resources for using R and RStudio.
 All of the following are free of charge:

 - Presentations on YouTube